 Khal10 kept printing dollars whenever he thought the economy needed a boost.
 Things were great for a while, and then, as prices inflated he stopped printing and the economy crashed.
 The government decided they needed to do something to stimulate the economy.
-Khal10assured the leaders that massive government spending would boost the economy.
+Khal10 assured the leaders that massive government spending would boost the economy.
 According to Caynes and other economists they thought if the government buys a lot of stuff or builds a lot of things, the economy would revive.
 They thought spending, not savings, is what drives the economy.
 The leaders agreed and embarked on great new projects like dams, bridges, roads, stadiums, government buildings, and other things the leaders wanted.

 These projects cost billions.
 The leaders raised taxes but the more they took through taxes the poorer the economy performed.
 People started grumbling.
 “When will the government stop this damn depression?
 Why don’t they do something?”
 The leaders asked Khal10. what to do.
 He said, “Leaders, you issue debt, I’ll buy it, and print dollars to pay you.
 Take the dollars and spend!
 The economy will recover and everything will be fine.”
 Which the government did.
 Pretty soon prices started going up and up and up and the central bank had to print more dollars to keep up with the demand.
-Folks seemed to be spending them as fast as they could as prices doubled.
+Folks seemed to be spending them as fast as they could as prices doubled and tripled.
 Who wanted dollars that depreciated in value?

-Meanwhile, Petyrson10 had a very nice business farming and making food products.
+Meanwhile, Petyrson10 had a very nice farming and food products business.
 But his workers were getting poorer because inflation caused prices to go up and up.
 He couldn’t raise his prices fast enough to keep up with wage demands.
 He said to his workers, “Look, I can pay you in dollars, but wouldn’t you like gold instead?”
 He explained that the dollar was going down in value relative to gold, and gold would buy more.
-It didn’t matter what the government did to the money as long as they held gold.
+He told them it didn’t matter what the government did to the money as long as they held gold.
 “The government can’t print gold!”
 The workers liked that so he issued gold deposit receipts on the gold he held in a vault deep under his estate.
 Holders could come in and demand and receive gold in the amount of the receipts.
 The workers really liked this because the gold held its value and inflation didn’t bother them at all and they all prospered while people with dollars were getting poorer.

-People started using these receipts all around town.
+People started using these gold receipts all around town.
 The economy started to improve.
 Khal10 heard about this and had Petyrson10 arrested because he violated legal tender laws which Khal made sure was a capital offense.
 Petyrson10 was summarily convicted and thrown in jail and his gold was confiscated.
 Before he was hanged he gave a speech on the gallows:

 Fellow citizens, you work every day for what?
 A piece of paper?
 That piece of paper isn’t wealth or capital.
 Like our ancestors ten generations back, real wealth was the wheat and iron they produced and saved some for the future.
 They exchanged their savings for something of value: gold.
 Gold is money because people value it as a medium of exchange.
 You’ve forgotten what money really is and now you trade your labor and goods for pieces of paper worth nothing!
 Now Khal10 and his cronies print paper at will to pay for what the government wants.
 They use it to bail their friends out when they go bust.
 Their legacy is inflation, just another tax on your labor.
 Gold, my friends, is the only thing that can prevent the government from inflating the money supply and stealing your wealth.
 They are destroying our economy.
 Rebel and demand we go back on a gold standard and have real money.
 Don’t let …